bkase/slides/beyond-type-safety-swift/notes.md

 SumAndCount is a monoid because any two monoids tupled are monoid.
 Unfortunately this is hard to express in Swift automatically, see appendix for a hack to do it, but there are tradeoffs (show the struct thing in the appendix)
 SumAndCount means an Average

+* Explain why arrive at least once
+* Motivate why obvious cancel implementation can be improved
+* Remove specialization ... you will converge on this if you do a good job.
+But you get there for free by thinking about what things apply to it from the beginning.
+* Not talk about execution context
+* Types in the _public interface_ of the library
+* Omit the ones digit crap in the beginning
+* Rephrase introduction to magma, we can call it x y or z, we might as well call it Magma

 * Cut magmas a lot to a few slides
 * How to get from associativity to a semigroup